shesharpnl/hackathon-2023.vanilla-js.base-example/README.md

 ## Installation

-To install and being able to use this Slack bot, you need to fork this repository to your own GitHub account and then clone your forked repository to your local machine.
+To install and being able to use this frontend project, you need to fork this repository to your own GitHub account and then clone your forked repository to your local machine.

 - [1) Fork the repository](#forking-the-repository)
 - [2) Clone the repository](#cloning-the-repository)
 - [3) Install dependencies](#installing-dependencies)

+## Hold up!
+Want to just code in your browser?

+You can access the project on Codepen.io as a template.
+You will need a Codepen account!
+Once you've signed into your account, [click this link](https://codepen.io/mariahlaqua/pen/MWzYObG), and from the bottom right corner choose fork!

 ### 1) Fork the repository